primeninja/yelp-camp-advanced/contribute.md

 Without proper rules this repo will endup being peice of cr*p.
 We want to build a awesome project not cr-word.

+**I don't know if I can emphasize this enough, but keep you code clean, well commented and maintainable.**
+**Maintainability is everythiiiingg!!!!**

+## What Can You Contribute?
+1. Check out project [README](https://github.com/primeninja/yelp-camp-advanced/blob/master/readme.md) for list of **TODO**s under TODO's section if any.
+If you can accomplish these todo's without bugs and awesome code conventions and login.
+Your pull request will be pulled for sure.
+2. Documentation may not look like much but it accounts to 70% of success of repo.
+Any body can code, not many can add proper documentation to it.

+If you are documenting out code, adding comments, adding how to instructions in readme.
+You'll recieve a special thanks from me for sure!!
+3. Code elites!
+Please do help us optimise!

 #### Some rules to follow
 1. This is a software repo not school and you are / going to be a professional dev.
 So you gotta follow some rule, no excuses